Inca Rulers and prominate Names

 - Huacas: Ch3.8 Cugiguaman, 3.10 Quinoapuquiu are associated with him.
 See Ceque map.
 Bauer.
 Many huacas were movable.
 It was said to have gathered all the huacas in Cusco and then questioned them.
 Poma

 - Royal estates: Chinchero.
 Sarmiento.
 Amaybamba.
 Rostworowski.
 Huayllabamba and Urcos in Urquillos canyon.
-Rostworowski/Villanueva/Niles
+Rostworowski/Villanueva/Niles.
+Topa Inca's estates do not showcase the control over water as Pachactui's estates did.
+Bray

 - Cusco palace: Pucamarca.
 Hemming, Rowe.
 Calispuquio.
 Cobo, Sarmiento